 SOFTS-Raw sugar prices weaken as fund appetite wanes

-LONDON, Feb 7 (Reuters) - Raw sugar futures on ICE were weaker on Monday, drifting towards a recent three-and-a-half-week low, while arabica coffee and cocoa prices also fell.
+NEW YORK/LONDON, Feb 7 (Reuters) - Raw sugar futures on ICE closed lower on Monday, drifting towards a recent three-and-a-half-week low amid reduced interest from speculators.

 SUGAR